aritraghsh09/GaMPEN/README.md

 To train a GGT model, you need to prepare the dataset and running the provided trainer.
 During and after training, you can launch the MLFlow UI to view the training logs and artifacts.

 ### Data preparation
+In this section, we will prepare and load the SDSS sample of Simard, et al. To load another dataset, see [Other datasets](#other-datasets).

 1. From the root directory of this repository, run
 ```bash
 make sdss